Cyber thieves exploit banks' faith in SWIFT transfer network

 BDA is seeking recovery of the money, plus interest.
 Wells Fargo is attempting to have the case thrown out.

 New York-based Citibank also transferred $1.8 million in response to fraudulent requests made through BDA's SWIFT terminal, according to the BDA lawsuit against Wells Fargo.

 Citibank repaid the $1.8 million to BDA, according to a BDA court filing in April.
-Citibank did not respond to a request for comment.
+Citibank declined to comment.

 For its part, Wells Fargo refunded to BDA $958,700 out of the $1,486,230 it transferred to an account in the name of a Jose Mariano Castillo at Wells Fargo in Los Angeles, according to the lawsuit.
 Reuters could not locate Castillo or verify his existence.